maparisio/Solar-Eclipse-2024/README.md

 - By M. Aparisio, H. Heer, M. Smith & L. Vara
 --------------------------------

-Note: It is important that if you are going to use this code, the csv files are placed in a directory that you can pull them from, idealy a 'Resources' folder in the same directory as the Jupyter Notebook files.
-Otherwise you will have to modify that part of the code to read your csv files.
+Note: It is important that if you are going to use this code, all files are placed in a directory that matches this repository, for the better functionality of it.
+Otherwise you would have to adjust the paths on the files, accordingly.

-This repository consists of a Team Project using Jupyter Notebook:
+This repository consists of a Team Project were we explore the path of the Solar Eclipse observed on April 8th, 2024 across the United States:
 ---------------------------------
 INDEX
 ---------------------------------
-1. Analysis and Link to Slide Presentation
+1. Analysis & Slide Presentation
 2. Content of the repository
 3. Instructions for the Project
 4. References